 Graduate students must consult with their advisor before registering for classes.
 All continuing students are notified in their CUNYfirst account regarding enrollment for fall, spring semesters and winter, summer sessions.
 Students are assigned a specific day and time on which to register.
 Students may not register before their appointed time.
-Please consult the Office of the Registrar webpage regarding course schedule and registration information.[19]
+Please consult the Office of the Registrar webpage^[22] regarding course schedule and registration information.
+Some courses listed in the Bulletin or CUNYfirst course catalog may not be offered every semester.